Generated regional southern Sierra creek scene for South Fork Tule River planning; not an exact location photo

 Check nearby BlueStreamFly reports if the gauge, rules, or weather do not fit the plan.

-Check current CDFW inland trout regulations plus park, forest, or BLM notices before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current CDFW inland trout rules plus park, forest, or BLM notices before fishing.
 Rules can vary by reach and season.

 Cholollo Campground orbit